spywhere/Javatar/README.md

 * Operation:
 	* Do class or package operation such as organize imports, rename class or package
 	* More details on Javatar Operations
+* Packages Manager:
+	* Download, install or uninstall Javatar packages and Tools for package creators.
+	* More details on Additional Packages

 ====